acosgames/acosgames.github.io/docs/index.md

 A new repository matching the `game_slug` you provided will be created in [acosgames](https://github.com/acosgames) organization with the game template code.
 You are granted admin access to this repository.

-Simply clone your new repository to get started.
+Navigate into the game management page and find your git clone command to copy.

 ```bash
 git clone git@github.com:acosgames/game_slug.git
 ```

-You will see directory structure like below.
+You will see directory structure like below once you clone to your system.

 <img src="img/devzone-screenshot3.png" alt="checkers" width="300"/>